-2019 Global tax management survey Bookmark has been added
+2019 Global tax management survey has been saved

 2019 Global tax management survey

 Tax leaders share priorities, investment strategies, and ways to deliver more value

 Deloitte Touche Tohmatsu Limited’s latest survey on tax management shines a light on the constantly shifting challenges and priorities facing tax leaders within global organizations.
 With pressure coming from many directions—variable regulatory requirements, rapid changes in technology, data overload, and a looming shortage of talent—how is the tax function pursuing progress and managing pitfalls?

 - Deep insight on tax management

 - Additional insights and resources for tax leaders